akhkim/UofTrackMyGame/README.md

 # UofTrackMyGame
-Final Project for CSC2087 at the University of Toronto
+Final Project for CSC207 at the University of Toronto.

 ## Table of Contents